-The graduate education certification program for teacher of the handicapped will provide the 18 semester-hour credits required by the State of New Jersey for endorsement as a teacher of the handicapped for someone who is already fully certified as a teacher.
-Students will be required to take the following courses in each of three cited areas.
-These courses should be taken in order according to the following sequence, with the exception of EDSO-501, which may be taken at any time in the program.
+The graduate education certification program for teacher of students with disabilities includes the 21 semester-hour credits required by the State of New Jersey for endorsement as a teacher of students with disabilities for someone who is already fully certified as a teacher.
+It is recommended that courses be taken in order according to the following sequence.